MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 #### CEP_common_example_keywords

-(Technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)
+This sensitive information type identifies these keywords by using a regular expression, not a keyword list.

 - contoso
 - fabrikam